Subhumid temperate climate

+Distribution in the world as of 1991-2020, using a threshold of -3 °C for the coldest month.

 The subhumid temperate climate also called monsoon temperate climate, is a temperate climate sub-type with monsoon influence, that is a climate with dry winter and wet summer.
 Although the terms subhumid temperate climate and monsoon temperate climate are not officially used in the Köppen climate classification, climates of this type may fall under the Cw classification for dry winters.